steve71/RasPiBrew/README.md

 ## Control a Water Heater Wirelessly over a Web Interface

 This program will control an electric heating element in a vessel to set temperatures and regulate boil.
 All status included temperature is sent back wirelessly approx. every second.
 The duty cycle and temperature is plotted in real time.
-A Type C PID algorithm has been successfully tuned and implemented to automatically control the heating element when the desired temperature is set.
+A Type C PID algorithm has been successfully implemented to automatically control the heating element when the desired temperature is set.

 ## Web Interface in Firefox Browser